 The most common delays lie in the following areas:

-- Mortgages – buying with a mortgage can cause delays, as the lender will want to have a valuation on the property, to confirm the property is worth their investment. and they will also need you to provide very specific information about your financial circumstances before they will release the mortgage offer.
+- Mortgages – buying with a mortgage can cause delays, as the lender will want to have a valuation on the property, to confirm the property is worth their investment.
+They will also need you to provide very specific information about your financial circumstances before they will release the mortgage offer.

 - Gifted Deposits – Your mortgage lender will usually need a letter from your parent(s) to confirm that the money is a gift and that they have no legal rights to the property.
 Anti-money laundering checks must also be carried out.
 Some lenders don’t like gifted deposits because it means you haven’t saved all of the deposit yourself.
 They may therefore spend more time looking at your financial background to ensure that you can cover repayments and any issues with the house.